-This study will examine a range of symptoms to explore the efficacy and safety of adjunctive pimavanserin in the treatment of patients with MDD.
+This study will assess the safety, tolerability, and benefits of long-term adjunctive pimavanserin in the treatment of patients with MDD.

 Pimavanserin, with its potent activity as a 5-HT2A antagonist/inverse agonist and lesser activity as a 5-HT2C antagonist/inverse agonist, has a receptor profile similar to that of many compounds with antidepressant activity.
 In a randomized, double-blind, placebo-controlled Phase 2 study (ACP-103-042) exploring adjunctive pimavanserin, adult MDD patients with inadequate response to antidepressant therapy showed improvements in measures of depression, disability, clinical global impression, sleepiness, and sexual functioning, as summarized in Section 1.1.